cbarkinozer/Java/Spring/Spring.md

 }
 ```

-@**TableGenerator**: Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
+**@TableGenerator**: Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
 "name" is the name of the generator, table is the name of the table.
 "pkColumnName" hold primary key column's name, valueColumnName holds last given id.
 "allocationSize" is the increment value and it is default 50.